-A modern and international transport system is important for moving people, goods and information in a local, regional and (inter)national context.
-Moreover it is connected to economic growth!
-A continuous increase in traffic volumes, for passenger transport as well as freight forwarding transport, leads to major challenges concerning land use, impact on urban areas, traffic safety issues, traffic flow, atmospheric pollution and travel behaviour.A pronounced international orientation
+A modern and international transport system is important for moving people and goods in a local, regional and international context.
+Transportation is inherently connected to economic growth and the environment but also to urban liveability and health.
+A continuous increase in traffic volumes for passenger transport and freight forwarding transport, leads to major challenges concerning land use, impact on urban areas, traffic safety issues, traffic flow, atmospheric pollution and travel behaviour.

-All applicants should hold at least a university diploma or a diploma of higher education equivalent to a (academic) bachelor’s degree.
+- All applicants should hold at least a university degree or a diploma of higher education equivalent to a (academic) bachelor’s degree.
 Depending on the diploma you obtained previously, you may have to do a link or preparatory programme at the start of your master’s programme.

 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.

-StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
+Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.

 Apply and win up to €10000 to cover your tuition fees.